jarobyte91/rouge_sciqfs/README.md

 # MALNIS-DATA: Automatically Building Datasets for Scientific Query-Focused Summarization and Citation Prediction

-This is the resource repository for the paper MALNIS-DATA: Automatically Building Datasets for Scientific Query-Focused Summarization and Citation Prediction.
+This is the resource repository for the paper *MALNIS-DATA: Automatically Building Datasets for Scientific Query-Focused Summarization and Citation Prediction*.

 ## Abstract